 Companies with drivers, and other employees on the road, can recognize them through text messaging or mobile apps.
 Provide links to perks or rewards at either local establishments or a national gift card.
 Since they aren’t with anyone else, they will rarely participate in peer-to-peer employee recognition, so focus on manager-to-peer recognition.

 Text message employees when they are recognized.
 Try to connect with your staff where they like to communicate.
 Texting has become an important part of our social lives.
 It is a quick way to deliver recognition instantly and conveniently.

 Shining Star Therapy in Chicago uses it to recognize their remote staff.
 Text message recognition is a great solution to communicating with staff who don’t have email addresses.

 IDEO, an innovative design studio based in Palo Alto, California, has IDEO Stories.
 Employees nominate others to tell a story in front of the company or a group.
 It is like a TEDx inside their company.
 This recognizes unique characteristics through the nomination process and connects employees together through storytelling.

 Recognize staff who do charity work

-Create that halo effect and strengthen why your employees work at your company by implementing charity programs.
+Create that halo effect and strengthen your employee’s work at your company by implementing charity programs.
 When staff do charity, give them special recognition.
-Provide a ceremony or organize a storytelling about the experience.I was recognized for helping the United Way fundraiser effort at my last employer.
-At the end of the drive we raised more money than last year.
-The committee gave me a bonus in appreciation.An entire group of kids came to the company and thanked me for my work that I did for them in the summer.
-We held a camp for low-income kids and it ended up being an all day thing for a straight 2 months.
+Provide a ceremony or organize storytelling about the experience.I was recognized for helping the United Way fundraiser effort by my last employer.
+At the end of the drive, we raised more money than last year.
+The committee gave me a bonus in appreciation.An entire group of kids came to the company and thanked me for the work that I did for them in the summer.
+We held a camp for low-income kids, and it ended up being an all-day thing for two straight months.
 The entire experience was just so rewarding, and having them all get together and come over to thank me was really one of the most emotional days of my life.

 Secret shopper recognition